dedwar40/animal-classifier-app/README.md

 Bounding boxes were placed around animals in each image, and the coordinates of the bounding boxes were then used to fine tune the model, along with the images themselves.

+Hyperparameter optimisation was done on the following  parameters:
+- lr0 (learning rate)
+- batch size
+- epochs

+The weights for models with the best mAP50, mAP50-95, precision, recall and F1 Scores for each of the five different model sizes were selected.

 ## Limitations
 The model is only able to classify animal species from those listed above.